torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 If necessary, you may restrict the use of the BISN service to only logged-in users to prevent spam from the BISN form, or you can try the ReCaptcha plugin
 https://github.com/torvista/Zen_Cart-Google_reCAPTCHA

-The BISN observer determines if the product is out of stock and hence shows the BISN link and form.
+On a product page, the BISN observer determines if the product is out of stock and adds the BISN link and form to the page.
 The user fills in the form on the product info page (or if logged-in, their customer details are inserted automatically).
 If the submitted form data has an error, a BISN subscribe page is shown, similar to Ask a Question.
 If the form data is valid, the BISN subscribe page is skipped, the subscription is recorded and a success message is shown.
+The shop admin may receive a copy of the notification.

+When a product is back in stock, notification emails may be sent (manually) from the Admin BISN page.

 ## Languages
 If you have a single language store, you should not see anything about languages.

-For a multiple-language store, although real notification emails will be sent in the same language as that used by the customer for the subscription, it requires manual intervention (is not automatic).
+For a multiple-language store, although the real (not test) notification emails will be sent in the same language as that used by the customer for the subscription, it requires manual intervention (is not automatic).

 This is done by selecting Option 4: this sends the emails in the language that matches the **currently-selected** admin-language.
 Then, changing the admin language will reload the Option 4 page and send the *other* emails that correspond to this other admin language etc.